kdeforche/epi-mcmc/README.md

 The model uses 'hospitalization' as name for the quantity that is either hospitalization or positive test.

-Three different model flavours are currently available.
+Three different model flavors are currently available.

 ### Simple model